zebrajaeger/panohead-ng/README.md

 ### Battery

-- I plan to use [INR18650-29E](https://irp-cdn.multiscreensite.com/80106371/files/uploaded/file9.pdf) because of it weight and price.
+- I plan to use [INR18650-29E](https://irp-cdn.multiscreensite.com/80106371/files/uploaded/file9.pdf) because of its weight and price.
 - Two 3S packs.
 I calculate with 9Wh/Cell.
 A pack has 27Wh.
+  - I destroyed one cell so there is a 2S and a 3S pack...
 - Power consumption
   - ca 1W with disabled steppers
   - ca. 5W with stopped steppers (and TMC2208 coolstep2)